DanielDagnino/pytorch_examples/README.md

 ---
 With these codes I pretend to show the common steps that we have to follow to write a program using Pytorch, independently if it is to build a simple neural network of a very complex one.
 The steps that I describe below are the following:

-Markup :  1.
-Build the Dataset.
+  1. Build the Dataset.
 We are going to generate a simple data set and then we will read it.
   2. Build the DataLoader.
   3. Build the model.
   4. Define the loss function and the optimizer.